tomasbjerre/simple-bitbucket-commit-checker/README.md

 # Simple Stash Commit Checker [![Build Status](https://travis-ci.org/tomasbjerre/simple-stash-commit-checker.svg?branch=master)](https://travis-ci.org/tomasbjerre/simple-stash-commit-checker)
 Simple, and easy to use, commit checker for Atlassian Stash.
 There are many commit checkers out there.
 This plugin aims at being simple and user friendly.
-Less is more!
+The [admin GUI](https://raw.githubusercontent.com/tomasbjerre/simple-stash-commit-checker/master/sandbox/admin_gui.png) allows the Stash administrator to add custom messages for each rejection reason.
+And [here](https://github.com/tomasbjerre/simple-stash-commit-checker/blob/master/src/test/resources/testProdThatRejectResponseLooksGood.txt) is a sample reject message.
 The included features should:

 * Be easy to configure as an administrator of Stash.
 Any possible message, delivered to a committer, should be configurable.
 * Be easy to use as a committer.
 With user friendly error messages that clearly explains what was wrong and how to fix it.